-->

 Plus, some people aren't working right now because their workplaces are closed, which means they have less money to spend.
 Parents have to entertain and homeschool their children, which can be tricky if they still have work, or if they're doing classes themselves.
 And the college courses are being done online now, which not everyone likes.
 Some people work better outside a classroom, but others prefer that to doing independent study.
 Some students may not even have the same access to needed materials that they would have on campus.

 Meanwhile, our lives have been exciting.
 We can't go to a restaurant, of course, so the most we've done since everything closing is have pizza delivered at one point.
-Also, my brother's working at a store, so he sometimes picks up things we need while he's there.
+Also, my brother works at a store, so he sometimes picks up things we need while he's there.
 Our church is still open, but we've decided not to go for a while.
 Mom hasn't left the house in a while, and the only time I go out is to take a walk around the neighborhood.
 I'll probably have every street memorized before long.
 The irritating thing is that I keep wanting to go to the library, but it's closed, and I'm guessing the garden/park area next to it is off-limits, too.

 Yellow daffodils